Possible Hints of Sterile Neutrinos in Recent Measurements of the Hubble Parameter

 The heavy unstable neutrinos with $m_s \simeq \mathcal{O}(10)$ MeV that decay shortly prior to BBN lead to an increased production of $^4$He, because their decay products increase the energy density and thus speed up the expansion rate of the Universe.
 In turn, this results in an earlier freeze-out of the neutron to proton, $n/p$, ratio.
 In addition, electron neutrinos produced in the decay enter directly into the $p-n$ reactions and the small amount of $e^+e^-$ pairs produced change slightly the temperature of the photons, also affecting BBN.

 In Fig.~\ref{fig:lightheavyms} we display the red/blue bands in the sterile neutrino mass and mixing $(m_s, \sin^2 \theta)$ parameter space in which $\Delta N_{\rm eff}$ can be between 0.2 and 1 obtained in the analysis of Ref.~\cite{Dolgov:2000jw} (see Fig.~1 of Ref.~\cite{Dolgov:2000jw}).
 The bands are narrow and the value we are interested in, $\Delta N_{\rm eff}= 0.4$ is somewhere in the middle of it.
 We indicate in red the portions of the bands in which the more recent analysis of Ref.~\cite{Ruchayskiy:2012si} finds that $\Delta N_{\rm eff} \geq 0.2$ is compatible with the upper limit of $Y_p < 0.264$ on the primordial $^4$He abundance (see Fig.~3 of Ref.~\cite{Ruchayskiy:2012si}).
-The red/blue bands are shown overlapped with current limits, as well as projected sensitivities of planned experiments, assuming mixing of $\nu_s$ exclusively with either $\nu_e$, or $\nu_{\mu}$ or $\nu_{\tau}$, in the panels from left to right, respectively.
+The red/blue bands are shown overlapped with current limits assuming mixing of $\nu_s$ exclusively with either $\nu_e$, or $\nu_{\mu}$ or $\nu_{\tau}$, in the panels from left to right, respectively.
 We note that pion decay searches~\cite{PIENU:2011aa,Britton:1992,Britton:1992prl} already reject sterile neutrinos mixing primarily with $\nu_e$ in the desired region of the parameter space.
 A recent re-analysis of existing data by Bryman and Shrock~\cite{Bryman:2019ssi} produced stronger upper limits on the sterile neutrino mixing with active electron neutrinos as well as muon neutrinos~\cite{Bryman:2019bjg}.
 An even stronger upper limit can be derived on this mixing from neutrino-less double-beta searches, if neutrinos are Majorana particles~\cite{Benes:2005hn}, however, these stronger limits do not affect the conclusion that the sterile neutrinos we propose should not mix with electron neutrinos.
-For mixing with the other active neutrinos, the parameter space region of interest is within the expected reach of the Super-Kamiokande experiment~\cite{Kusenko:2004qc} as well as upcoming data from laboratory experiments, such as NA62~\cite{Drewes:2018gkc}.
+The case of sterile neutrinos mixing with muon neutrinos, which is under pressure from a Michel spectrum analysis~\cite{deGouvea:2015euy} (and references therein), is within the expected reach of the Super-Kamiokande experiment~\cite{Kusenko:2004qc} as well as upcoming searches of other laboratory experiments such as NA62 \cite{Drewes:2018gkc} and the DUNE near detector~\cite{Ballett:2019bgd}.
+The sterile neutrino mixing with tau neutrinos is unconstrained in the band of interest and is also within reach of upcoming searches of laboratory experiments such as NA62 \cite{Drewes:2018gkc} and the DUNE near detector~\cite{Ballett:2019bgd}.
+While additional limits derived from SN1987A data on sterile neutrinos have been suggested~(e.g. Refs.~\cite{Dolgov:2000jw,Dolgov:2000pj,Mastrototaro:2019vug}), they have been put into question by more comprehensive analyses (e.g. Refs.~\cite{Syvolap:2019dat,Suliga:2019bsq,Suliga:2020vpz}).